santisq/PSTree/docs/en-US/Get-PSTreeRegistry.md

 ## NOTES

 This cmdlet is Windows-only and requires PowerShell 5.1 or later.
 It may require elevated permissions for certain registry hives.
+For file system navigation, see the [`Get-PSTree`](./Get-PSTree.md) cmdlet.

 ## RELATED LINKS